How to avoid parking tickets for NYC curb cuts, sidewalks, and driveways

 Is the curb part of the sidewalk or roadway?

-Property owners should ensure the curb is maintained, as it:
+Property owners should ensure the curb is maintained because:

+Property owners are responsible for the maintenance and repair of their sidewalks.
 The City will inspect the condition of the curb and sidewalk at the location.
-Property owners are responsible for the maintenance and repair of their sidewalk.
-If a sidewalk is found to be defective, the property owner will be notified.
+If a sidewalk is found to be defective, we will notify the owner.

 Commentary

-I’ve practiced law for 40 years and this stuff still confuses me.
+Meanwhile, I’ve practiced law for 40 years, and this stuff still confuses me.
 Here’s another link to a helpful resource covering sidewalks and driveways.

 Park safely.